Latest News

 Firearm Rate of Fire

 Single Shot (1): This is a single shot per each attack granted by the PC’s Base Attack Bonus.
+You may attack up to the normal number you would get per round, including haste and similar effects.
+The reloading and ammunition capacity rules still apply.

 Firearms